nthangella/JalaMaani/README.md

 Video Link - https://youtu.be/5YWfMaGPp3I
 Required materials to complete this part:
-- Raspberry Pi any model.
+- [Raspberry Pi](https://www.raspberrypi.org/products/) any model.
 Older and zero models have lesser processing power.
-Pi 3 is recommended. https://www.raspberrypi.org/products/
+Pi 3 is recommended.
-- Raspbian Stretch with desktop operating system, installed on the Pi. https://www.raspberrypi.org/downloads/raspbian/
+- [Raspbian Stretch](https://www.raspberrypi.org/downloads/raspbian/) with desktop operating system, installed on the Pi.
-- Most likely already installed Python3 software https://www.python.org/downloads/
+- Most likely already installed [Python3](https://www.python.org/downloads/) software
 - GPIO Pyhton module.
 Install using the command 'sudo apt-get install rpi-gpio'.
-- Balsa Stick.
+- [Balsa Stick](https://www.hobbylobby.com/Crafts-Hobbies/Painting-Surfaces/Wood/36-Balsa-Stick-Pack/p/20138).
 You can find small kids using balsa stick for their creative school projects.
-Any piece of thin wood stick works. https://www.hobbylobby.com/Crafts-Hobbies/Painting-Surfaces/Wood/36-Balsa-Stick-Pack/p/20138.
+Any piece of thin wood stick works. .
 - A cable with four wires.
 This project uses a old phone cable with black, green, yellow and red colored wires.
 - Dupont jumper connectors.
 Search on eBay.
 - Bottle of regular tap water.
 Pure and distilled water may not work.